zvigrinberg/Sonarqube-in-pipelines-demo/spring-boot-jenkins/README.md

-Xbox # Run Sonarqube Scanner with Jenkins Pipeline Using Docker Pipeline Plugin.
+# Run Sonarqube Scanner with Jenkins Pipeline Using Docker Pipeline Plugin.

 ## Objectives
   - To Provide a common generic way to run pipeline shell commands in any container